JunRong00/TAR-UC-E-Data-Hackathon-2020/README.md

 We have applied all the necessary data science skills that we have learnt in the subjects BACS3013 Data Science and BACS3074 Artificial Intelligence in the University College  to make this project a success.

-There are eight sections in total:
+There are 6 sections in total:

 Business Understanding
 Data Understanding